INTO-CPS-Association/DTaaS/docs/admin/host.md

 where _username_ is one of the selected usernames.
 This command needs to be repeated for all the selected users.

-### Configure Authorization Rules for Traefik Forward-Auth
+### Configure Authorization Rules for Backend Authorization

 The Traefik forward-auth microservices requires configuration rules to manage authorization for different URL paths.